Eggs over Easy: Return to US

 Back in New York, Bill Franz joined on drums, they signed a deal with A&M Records and in 1972 they recorded their first album to be released, Good 'N' Cheap.
 This was partially a re-recording of the tracks originally recorded in London.
 The album was produced by Link Wray, at his brother, Vernon Wray’s studio in Tucson, Arizona, and the band wrote all but one of the songs.

 In 1973, they moved to San Francisco, and later supported Eagles and Yes on tour, the sort of "megastar" bands that, back in England, pub rock was seen as a backlash against.
 By 1976 John "Jay" David (ex Dr. Hook & The Medicine Show) had replaced Franz on drums, and they issued a single "Bar in my Car", on Buffalo Records, but the record company "tanked as soon as the record came out."
 Originally titled "I'm Gonna Put a Bar in the Back of My Car (And Drive Myself to Drink)", the song appears on numerous internet lists of "worst country song titles" as being from their album Fear of Frying, but this is incorrect.

 The second album Fear of Frying was eventually recorded in 1980/81 and issued on Squish Records, which also failed as soon as the album was released, making this album a rarity, which has yet to be re-issued on CD.

 The Eggs were frequently joined on stage by Grootna's vocalist Anna Rizzo and also played with members of Commander Cody and his Lost Planet Airmen in Moonlighters.
 One of their final gigs was as "The Opinions", backing Dan Hicks; Eggs Over Easy finally split in 1981.

 After the break-up, Hopkins continued as a songwriter, O’Hara became a recording engineer and de Lone played as a session musician with Bonnie Raitt, Nick Lowe, Elvis Costello and others.

+Brien Hopkins died on January 2, 2007, at the age of 63.
+Austin de Lone died of lung disease on January 6, 2025, at the age of 78.
+Jack O'Hara, the last surviving original member, died on May 30, 2026.